airbnb/lottie/docs/android/dynamic.md

  If a wildcard is in the middle of a keypath, it will match any content at that depth.
  If a wildcard is at the end of a keypath, it will recursively apply to that content as well as any children all the way down to the leaf contents.

+ ### Transforms

+ Transform contain position, anchor point, scale, rotation, and opacity.
+They belong to the content that comes after the `:` in their name.
+For example, in the image above, the transform that says `Transform: Body` is part of the `Body` content.
+However, `Path` and `Fill` are children of `Body`.

  ## Updating Keyframes

 If you use the LottieValue factory methods that only take the value, it will update beginning of the animation.
 In the case of a property that doesn't have an animation, it will become the new static value.
 In the case of a property that is animated, it will update the start value of the first keyframe.